edheltzel/dotfiles/README.md

 ```shell
 System Integrity Protection status: enabled.
 ```
-If you SIP is enabled, then follow the next steps to disable it – Assuming that you know what you're doing, here is how to turn off System Integrity Protection on your Mac.
+If your SIP is enabled, then follow the next steps to disable it – Assuming that you know what you're doing, here is how to turn off System Integrity Protection on your Mac.

 1 Turn off your Mac (Apple > Shut Down).
 2 Hold down Command-R and press the Power button.
 Keep holding Command-R until the Apple logo appears.